owaspsamm/website/content/en/user-day/_index.md

 For submissions, please use {{< external-link "https://forms.gle/2xYo8z4w7VyoxTqf8" "this form">}} no later than September 10.

 #### Important Dates
-Submission deadline: September 10, 2023
+Submission deadline: September 25, 2023
-Notification of acceptance: September 30, 2023
+Notification of acceptance: October 10, 2023
 SUD date: November 1, 2023

 <strong>Note:</strong> Presenters are responsible for their own travel and accommodation expenses.